1809-UTA-Java/1809-uta-java.github.io/Java - Curriculum Topics Flash Answers.md

 1. StringBuilder vs StringBuffer
-1. Exception handling (try, try with resources, catch, finally) ii.
-Finally - an optional portion of a try/catch block that executes regardless. ii.
-Try - Attempts to run a snippet of code that may result in an exception.
-If an exception does occour then it is handled by the catch block. ii.
-Catch - The **Catch** block runs if an exception is thrown by the try block. you can have multiple catch blocks which will activate based on the type of exception thrown.
+1. Exception handling (try, try with resources, catch, finally)
+    2. Finally - an optional portion of a try/catch block that executes regardless.
+    2. Try - Attempts to run a snippet of code that may result in an exception.
+If an exception does occour then it is handled by the catch block.
+    2. Catch - The **Catch** block runs if an exception is thrown by the try block. you can have multiple catch blocks which will activate based on the type of exception thrown.
 1. Checked Exceptions - These exceptions are checked by the compiler at run time.
 The sompiler knows that particular things could likley create exceptions thus it requires you to catch these possible execptions.